AVSystem/Anjay/doc/sphinx/source/AdvancedTutorial/AT5.rst

 The size of the cache is specified at Anjay instantiation time by setting ``anjay_configuration_t::msg_cache_size`` to a non-zero value (zero disables any caching).
-This limits the amount of bytes used to store cached responses.
+This limits the number of bytes used to store cached responses.

 .. note::
     The cache size limit is global for all Servers - i.e. all responses,